-Baby’s Only Organic® Toddler Forumla offers a soy-based formula that is dairy-free and an excellent option for families who prefer a vegetarian diet.
+Baby’s Only Organic® Toddler Formula offers a soy-based formula that is dairy-and lactose-free and an excellent option for families who prefer a vegetarian diet or for a lactose intolerance.
 This soy formula is made with non-GMO ingredients and is the only soy formula on the market that does not contain corn syrup (also known as glucose syrup) as its source of carbohydrate.

 The Best Organic Start

 Nature’s One believes breast milk is the baby’s best organic option.
 Baby’s Only Organic Toddler Formula is intended for a toddler 1-year of age and older or as directed by a healthcare professional.
 After formula feeding or breast feeding the first year, Baby’s Only Organic Toddler Formula is a good nutritional choice to assure continuation of strong growth and development.

 Parents should be aware that Nature's One does not use less desirable ingredients like organic corn syrup (also called glucose syrup), organic palm olein oil and hexane processed DHA.
 Rest assured that Baby’s Only Organic will never contain these ingredients.
 Nature’s One only uses high quality ingredients.

 Baby's Only Organic® Toddler Formulas meet the nutritional recommendations made by a task force of pediatricians and other experts* convened at the request of the FDA.
 Charts comparing our formulas to other standard formulas on the market today can be shared with your child’s healthcare provider and are available by Contacting Us!

 *Beikost, J. Nutr.
 February 1, 2001, vol. 131 no. 2 409S-420S (available at http://jn.nutrition.org/content/131/2/409S.full)